AER-RC/LBLRTM/README.md

 10. **What is the appropriate reference for LBLRTM calculations in journal articles and presentations?**

-Clough SA, Shephard MW, Mlawer EJ, Delamere JS, Iacono MJ, Cady-Pereira K, Boukabara S, Brown PD.Atmospheric radiative transfer modeling: a summary of the AER codes • SHORT COMMUNICATION• _J Quant.
-Spectrosc. and Radiat Transfer_, **91**, 233-244 (2005).

-Also, please refer to the [References Wiki Page](https://github.com/AER-RC/LBLRTM/wiki/References-and-Publications) for the complete list of references.
+Refer to the [References Wiki Page](https://github.com/AER-RC/LBLRTM/wiki/References-and-Publications) for the complete list of references.

+11. **What is the appropriate reference for the LBLRTM software?**

+Refer to the [References Wiki Page](https://github.com/AER-RC/LBLRTM/wiki/References-and-Publications) for the complete software reference.

-11. **How do you calculate fluxes?**
+13. **How do you calculate fluxes?**

 Source code and instructions available: [RADSUM](http://rtweb.aer.com/radsum_frame.html)